eai04191/tyrano-webpsupport-plugin/README.md

-# DO NOT USE IT IN PRODUCTION
+# ⚠DO NOT USE IT IN PRODUCTION
 This is a proof of concept.
 It has not been fully validated for production use and is not supported.

 # tyrano-webpsupport-plugin